macobac/css-frameworks/README.md

 ## In progress:

-- User can filter the post content feed
+- User can filter the post content feed **

- - user can view a profile
+ - functioning follow btn on profile
- - style the profile and fetch all things properly there

 In progress comments:

-//something weird going on with sorting and button and sorting again - feed.mjs
+//**something weird going on with sorting and button and sorting again - feed.mjs

 ## To-do list: